 Cave Diving Stress

-In order to understand how to react in such situations and to solve any occurring adversity while being in a cave, so-called “drills” are performed.
+In order to know instinctively how to react in such situations and to solve any occurring adversity while being in a cave, so-called “drills” are performed.
 These include scenarios like running out of air, problems with the equipment (e.g. leak), losing a buddy, the line or visibility as well as various combinations of the above.

 Previous Scuba Training

-This is very important as improper techniques, for example, might lead to stirring up silt which causes loss of visibility.
+This is very important as improper techniques, for example might lead to stirring up silt which causes loss of visibility.
 You know this from recreational diving when someone in front of you touches the sandy bottom with his/her fins and no one behind can see anything anymore.
-In open water this is not such a big deal as the following divers can swim to the side or up where visibility is normal again.
-In a cave this might not be possible and due to less water flow the stirred up silt will stay in suspension for much longer.
+In open water, this is not such a big deal as the following divers can swim to the side or up where visibility is normal again.
+In a cave, this might not be possible and due to less water flow the stirred up silt will stay in suspension for much longer.

 It's important to also take into account that the handling of the equipment and the techniques have to be understood and trained before any of the cave diving practice can be started.

 Do you know Why Choose Cave Diving In The Cenotes?

 Many cave divers are using backmount although sidemount is getting more and more popular.
 Both have advantages and disadvantages and so it is more about personal preferences.
 It is important to decide before starting the course which one you would want to use and feel most comfortable/confident in using.

 It is best to have all the necessary equipment before starting in order to get used to your own gear right from the start.
 If you're not sure whether you will love cave diving (or diving with two tanks in general) renting is an option to consider before purchase as gear is not cheap.